 Coming up with a variety of use cases and opportunities, Artificial Intelligence is about to revolutionize the way we live and work.
-Yet today, it’s difficult to imagine our day without AI—Gmail filtering various messages, Alexa and Siri reacting to our voice and completing tasks, programs automatically checking our grammar… We are so used to all of this that we sometimes don’t even notice how AI solutions facilitate our life.
+Yet today, it’s difficult to imagine our day without AI—Gmail filtering various messages, Alexa and Siri reacting to our voice and completing tasks, programs automatically checking our grammar… We are so used to all of this that sometimes don’t even notice how AI solutions facilitate our life.

 For now, NLP is undoubtedly one of the most promising areas of AI.
 In this article, you will learn what NLP technology is and how it works.
-We’ll also describe the key NLP trends that are expected to continue for 2020-2025.
+We’ll also describe the key NLP trends that are expected to stay for 2020-2025.
 So, let’s get started!

 Just imagine how different industries—retail, banking, insurance, IT, healthcare, and many others—can take advantage of adopting natural language processing.
 NLP applications can include bots helping customers make purchases and providing consultations, programs taught to capture and process data, analyze and verify documents, conversational interfaces for computers, smart homes, smart cars, and so on.

 Natural language understanding (NLU)—also called natural language interpretation (NLI)—is a category of NLP that is based on machine reading comprehension.
-By breaking down and analyzing the elemental pieces of human speech or a given text, computers manage to interpret the language and define a user’s intent.
+By breaking down and analyzing the elemental pieces of human speech or given text, computers manage to interpret the language and define a user’s intent.

 In common speak, unsupervised learning is about providing an algorithm with input data as a training set and finding correlations.
 Once it understands the term in a given text and parts of human speech, unsupervised learning is able to correctly define mathematical relationships between them.

 Supervised learning implies teaching computers with the help of data that has some pieces already tagged with the correct answers.
-By learning from the data, it becomes possible to project the outcome of unforeseen information and fill in the gaps.
+By learning from data, it becomes possible to project the outcome of unforeseen information and fill in the gaps.
 It is noteworthy that supervised learning applies the results achieved during the process of unsupervised learning which enables it to provide quality data insights much faster.

 Working in conjunction with NLP, it will become possible to take a deeper look at the meaning, context, and sentiment of the analyzed texts and produce better results.

 Natural language processing solutions are becoming widely introduced in different industries.
-Enabling automated data search and verification, machine translation, content generation, and human language understanding, NLP provides businesses with numerous advantages.
-With the growth of NLP technology, we’ll see a considerable increase in human-to-machine interactions.
+Bringing automated data search and verification, machine translation, content generation, and human language understanding, NLP provides businesses with plenty of advantages.